-This document provides a framework to assist the organisation and NHS staff in determining when commercial sponsorship or a joint agreement is appropriate when working with the pharmaceutical industry.
-It sets out principles and standards which should be applied when NHS Shropshire, Telford & Wrekin Clinical Commissioning Group (STWCCG) and its staff, contractors and agents engage with the pharmaceutical industry.
-The principles and standards also apply to clinical partners, students and trainees working within NHS Shropshire, Telford & Wrekin CCG
+This document sets out principles and standards which should be applied when NHS Shropshire Telford & Wrekin (NHS STW) and its staff, contractors and agents engage with the pharmaceutical industry.
+The principles and standards also apply to clinical partners, students and trainees working within NHS Shropshire, Telford & Wrekin.

-It is recommended that GP practices adapt/adopt the principles contained within the policy.
-It is expected that members of the Commissioning Support Unit (CSU) adopt the principles contained within the policy
+It is recommended that GP practices adapt and adopt the principles contained within the policy.
+It is expected that members of the Midlands and Lancashire Commissioning Support Unit (MLCSU) adopt the principles contained within the policy when working with or receiving support from the Pharmaceutical Industry.

-Research and development (R&D) partnerships are outside the scope of these guidance papers.
+Research and development (R&D) partnerships are outside the scope of this policy.